LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/tech_stack.md

 <dt>Web view</dt>
 <dd>
-Initially a custom web view was implemented, relying on native views (WebView on Android and WKWebView on iOS), but in the end the project was migrated to <a href="https://github.com/MohamedRejeb/Calf">Calf</a>
-component to display portions of the Web.
+Initially a custom web view was implemented, relying on native views (<code>WebView</code> on Android and <code>WKWebView</code> on iOS), but in the end the project was migrated to a component relying on the <a href="https://github.com/MohamedRejeb/Calf">Calf</a> library to display portions of the Web.
 </dd>
 </dl>